keelback-code/wizard-name-generator/README.md

 ### Landing page

-* Links to each mode.
+* Links to each mode; will be underlined when hovered over.

 ![Landing page links](assets/images/readme-images/landing-links.jpg)